EssCee/SC-s-New-Vegas-Rebalance/data/NVSE/plugins/Stewie Tweaks Readme.txt

 Only allow waiting while the player is sat down or in godmode.
 Options (Sleep Wait):
-  bSitWaitShowMessage - show a message when waiting is prevented
+  bSitWaitShowMessage - show a message when waiting is prevented sSitToWaitMessage - ui message shown when attempting to wait while standing bSitWaitShowTime - show a message with the current time when waiting is prevented

 bAddRGBSliders
 Add RGB sliders for the main HUD color to the settings menu.
 Note Darnified UI does not support additional items in this menu due to a bug.